Want to know about biggest Cloud Security Breaches?

 The attack’s impact was so devastating to the extent that everyone who had a Yahoo account in mid-2013 was affected.
 According to Yahoo, only 1 billion customers were affected.
 However, the final tally escalated to 3 billion.

 Just recently, Alibaba also fell victim to a Cloud Security Breach.
 The breach affected over 700 million Linkedin subscribers.
 The data stolen was available for public view.
 In June 2021, the data from the cyber breach was available for viewing on the dark web forum.

 8. Capital One

 Capital One is one of the most prominent companies in the US.
 At the time of the attack, the company was using Amazon Web Services.
 A misconfigured Web Application Firewall is blamed for the breach.
 Attackers took advantage of the misconfiguration to generate a fraudulent access token.
-The access token was then used to fetch data from the Amazon Web Services.
+The access token was then used to fetch data from AWS.

 As a result, over 700 folders containing sensitive customer information and datasets were exfiltrated.
 The attackers went unnoticed, not triggering any alerts because the volumes of data and folders transferred from the Capital One networks aligned with the normal network traffic loads.